spencerm19/Useful-Scripts/README.md

 This is a collection of useful scripts to quickly accomplish a variety of internal IT related tasks.

-## Get-VivaCommunityMembers.ps1
+## Get-O365GroupMembers.ps1

 ### Description
-This PowerShell script retrieves and exports the members of a specified Microsoft 365 Group or Viva Engage Community.
+This PowerShell script retrieves and exports the members of a specified Microsoft 365 Group.
 It connects to Exchange Online, fetches member information, displays it in the console, and exports the data to a CSV file.

 ### Prerequisites
 - PowerShell 5.1 or later